Zylann/godot_heightmap_plugin/README.md

 Supporters
 -----------

-This plugin is a non-profit project developped by voluntary contributors.
+This plugin is a non-profit project developed by voluntary contributors.
 The following is the list of the current donors.
 Thanks for your support :)

 ### Gold supporters